 May 14, 1953 – Tom Cochrane, vocals, guitar (Red Rider)

 May 14, 1959 – Steve Hogarth, vocals (Marillion)

 May 14, 1946 – Lek LecKenby (born Derek Leckenby), guitar (Herman’s Hermits) (d.
 1994)

 May 14, 1944 – Gene Cornish, guitar, harmonica (The Young Rascals)

-May 14, 1976 – Keith Relf, former lead singer of the Yardbirds, was electrocuted while tuning his improperly grounded guitar.
+May 14, 1976 – Keith Relf, former lead singer of the Yardbirds, dies after being electrocuted while tuning his improperly grounded guitar.
 He was 33 years old.
 He was posthumously inducted into the Rock and Roll Hall of Fame in 1992.

 May 14, 2015 – B.B.
 King (born Riley Ben King), dies from complications of Alzheimer’s disease and congestive heart failure.
 He was 89.
 King has been deemed one of the most influential blues musicians of all time, and worked with many rock all stars, including Eric Clapton, U2, The Rolling Stones and many more.
 King was inducted into the Blues Hall of Fame in 1980 and the Rock and Roll Hall of Fame in 1987.
 Sadly, it was alleged by several of his 15 children that his death was due to poisoning by his business manager and personal assistant, but an autopsy found no evidence of poisoning.

 B.B.
 King: Special Insights From The Man Himself